 Data added to a Google Business Profile listing is also shown when using Map search:

-But here’s the best part about creating a Google Business Profile listing for your law firm: 50% of consumers who conducted a local search on their smartphone visited a store within a day.
-It’s highly likely that potential clients searching for a law firm call the firms they discover with even more frequency.
+But here’s the best part about creating a Google Business Profile for your law firm: 88% of consumers who conducted a local search on their smartphone called or visited a store within a day.
+It’s highly likely that potential clients searching for a law firm are going to call or contact the law firms they discover during their search.
 After all, a legal problem is like an aching tooth: it requires prompt attention.

-That means if you’re able to gain more Google real estate in your client’s search results, there’s a big chance they will click through to your website, or book a consultation with your lawyers in the near future.
+That means if you’re able to gain more overall real estate in the Google universe that your clients are interacting with, there’s a big chance they will click through to your website, or book a consultation with your law firm in the near future.

 It’s even more important for lawyers and attorneys

-Google Business Profile listings are a fantastic way to drive more clients toward your practice, especially those all-important ones who are searching specifically for the services you offer.
+Your Google Business Profile is a really powerful way to drive more clients toward your practice, especially those all-important ones who are searching specifically for the services you offer.

 In fact, it’s especially useful for attorneys, because your target client may be someone who’s going through a personal matter, such as a divorce, a financial issue, or another potentially embarrassing concern.